 Hip Hop Dance (2 credits)

 Surveys the evolution of theatrical dance in America through readings, films, videos, and attendance at dance performances.
 Emphasizes the development of uniquely American styles—modern, jazz, tap, hip-hop and dance in the musical—as well as the Americanization of ballet.
-Fall 2012 and alternate years.
+Group: IV; Arts & Literature Thematic Area Course.

 Techniques in Dance I (2 credits)

 This course gives students the opportunity to experience techniques in a range of dance styles: Jazz, Modern, Hip Hop, African and Ballet.
 Through a variety of exercises, combinations, and repertory, students will learn basics, improve body conditioning and develop an understanding of the principles of alignment and movement common to these styles.
-Fall 2011 and alternate years.
+Offered Fall in alternate years.
+Group: IV.**

 Techniques in Dance II (2 credits)

 This course is a continuation of Techniques in Dance I and gives students the opportunity to further develop techniques in a range of styles: Jazz, Modern, Hip Hop, African and Ballet.
 Through a variety of exercises, combinations, and repertory, students refine their dance skills, improve body conditioning and further develop an understanding of the principles of alignment and movement common to these styles.
-Spring 2012 and alternate years.
+Offered Spring in alternate years.
+Group: IV.**

 **Students may satisfy one Group IV requirement with any of the following 2-credit dance course sequences: DA 101–102 or DA 111–112 or DA 225–226 or DA 280–281.